• Campus Life

 The SAT Essay used to be required at many top colleges, but it has become optional at many schools.
 Now, among elite schools, only the University of California schools require the Essay.
 Other selective colleges like Duke University, Amherst College, and Colby College recommend the Essay, but it's not required.

+The New SAT Essay.
 The SAT was revised in March 2016.
 The aspect of the exam that is most changed is the essay.
 Instead of writing a 25-minute opinion piece, you will have 50 minutes to analyze how the author of a given passage constructs his or her argument.
-Additionally, instead of having the exam integrated into your composite score, you will receive a ...
+Additionally, instead of having the exam integrated into your composite score, you ...